TEAM OF PSYCHIATRIC EXPERTS

 OTHER THERAPY MODELS INCLUDE:

-Client Centered- Therapist provides support and empathy for the client and the therapist normally does not give advise.
+Client-Centered- The therapist provides support and empathy for the client, and the therapist normally does not give advice.

-Creative Therapy- Therapist often use Art, Dance and Drama to promote self-awareness and express trauma to facilitate change.
+Creative Therapy- Therapists often use Art, Dance, and Drama to promote self-awareness and express trauma to facilitate change.
 This type of therapy can be very helpful for clients having difficulty verbalizing their emotions.

-Crisis Intervention- The therapist focus is to intervene as quickly as possible as the traumatic event to minimize destructive coping skills and create more productive coping skills.
+Crisis Intervention- The therapist's focus is to intervene as quickly as possible as the traumatic event to minimize destructive coping skills and create more productive coping skills.